Kipkurui-mutai/Time-series-analysis/README.md

 An empty Capstone project notebook is available as well.

-Notes are attached too in ppx
+Notes are attached too in .pptx format.